TetrahedronSolutions/spring-gradle-project-template/README.md

 Models are used to define data objects when extracted from the database and used to return the JSON object.
 Use the `@Data` annotation for your models in order to create all your gets, sets, and constructors.

+NOTE: The lib lombok is a very affective tool for model creation

 ```
   import lombok.Data;